yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 But not only german77 worked on input this month, newcomer [HurricanePootis](https://github.com/HurricanePootis) brought us an interesting fix for Linux users.
 Linux handles hardware permissions on a per-user level.
-For example, if for some reason the administrator desires it, an user can be completely blocked from having access to the `video` group, or `audio`, etc.
+For example, if for some reason the administrator desires it, a user can be completely blocked from having access to the `video` group, or `audio`, etc.

 Connected devices are often only able to be accessed by the `root` user or group.
 While this usually isn’t a problem for just using the device, it can block access to the custom Joy-Con and Pro Controller drivers german77 implemented, regardless of whether the user runs an appimage or Flatpak yuzu build.
 By {{< gh-hovercard "12292" "adding a udev rule" >}} to grant access to `hidraw` devices, HurricanePootis circumvented this limitation.